bradcar/bno08x_i2c_spi_MicroPython/README.md

     roll, tilt, yaw = bno.euler

+The data and the metadata for each report can be accessed at the same time using ".full".
+In this way, the accuracy and the usec-accurate timestamp  of a particular report is returned at the same time.
+The timestamp_us is synchronized with the host's usec time.
+This is recommended for high-frequency applications (>5Hz).

+    accel_x, accel_y, accel_z, accuracy, timestamp_us = bno.acceleration.full

+Metadata on the accuracy and the usec-accurate timestamp can also be separately accessed.
+However, unless carefully designed in the user code, they may be from a different report.

+    accuracy, timestamp_us = bno.acceleration.meta

 **Examples of other sensor reports**

-See examples directory for sample code.
-The following functions use on-chip sensor fusion for accuracy.
+The examples directory shows the use of the following sensor reports.
+Each of these functions use on-chip sensor fusion for accuracy.

     x, y, z = bno.acceleration  # acceleration 3-tuple of x,y,z float returned
     x, y, z = bno.linear_acceleration  # linear accel 3-tuple of x,y,z float returned